betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 When defining tasks, make them SMART -- specific, measurable, attainable, relevant, and timely.

-* Specific -- Specify as many of the [Five W's](https://en.wikipedia.org/wiki/Five_Ws) as possible (Who is responsible?
+* Specific -- Specify as many of the [Five W's](https://en.wikipedia.org/wiki/Five_Ws) as practical (Who is responsible?
 What is the definition of done?
 When does it need to be completed?
 Where does it need to happen?
 Why is it necessary?)
 * Measurable -- Identify a quantifieable way for an observer to judge progress or completion.
 What are the artifacts or evidence of progress or completion?
 * Achievable -- Is everything needed (experience, skills, time, resources, etc.) to accomplish the task available?
 This may not always be clearly known before hand.
 * Relevant -- Is the task related to broader goals and themes?